Shaifhassan/Capston-Project---RBS/Development Plan/1_0_Gamification Design.md

 `by Werbach & Hunter (2015)`

+> [!NOTE]
+> The terminology `gamification` refers to the application of a game mechanism outside its original domain (Deterding et al., 2011)

 # AlohaConnect

 which aims to empower local tourism on O'ahu.
 Here's how we can implement each step: